idaholab/moose/modules/doc/content/index.md

 velocity is known.
 MOOSE contains a level set module, for more information see [level_set/index.md].
 !card-end!

-!card! gallery/soil.gif title=Soil desiccation simulation
+!card! gallery/soil.gif title=Soil Desiccation Simulation
 A 3D soil desiccation simulation using phase-field for cohesive fracture model, see [A phase-field formulation for dynamic cohesive fracture](https://arxiv.org/abs/1809.09691).